ash/raku-course/INSTALL.md

 Note that this works well if you are modifying independent `index.md` files.
 If you modify one of the files in `_includes`, `_data`, or `_layout` that affect the whole site, you’ll need to regenerate the site again.
 So either run it without `--incremental` or break it with `Ctrl+C` and start it again.

+# Re-building menu navigation

+After you have changed `_data/toc.yaml`, run the following command to rebuild a helper file `_data/navigation.toc`:

+    raku build-menu.raku

 # Syntax highlighting

 There is no built-in Raku syntax highlighting in the above scheme.
 Jekyll generates static files and saves them in the directory `_site`.
 A server running at http://localhost:4000 reads the files from there.
 The production server, https://course.raku.org/, takes the files from the `docs` directory, which contains the same files as in `_site` but with syntax-highlighted code.
 To generate `docs`, you need to install Pygments: